 Bill Belichick and Tom Brady both answered questions involving their knowledge of some of their footballs being illegally deflated during the 2015 AFC title game against Indianapolis.

 It was during this press conference where Brady said of Deflategate “this isn’t ISIS.”

 Last year prior a Patriots playoff game, Belichick showed up to a press conference with a black eye, that was never really explained.

 Wednesday gave us another great moment when Belichick was asked about home-field advantage and it making a difference for New England on Sunday.

 His answer was very Belichickian with a little extra cheese on top.

 “I don’t know.
 Go ask Dallas and Kansas City.”

 The Cowboys and Chiefs coughed up home games in the divisional round last week and Belichick is trying to avoid a similar fate for his Patriots.
-While that is a true statement, it was delivered the trademark remorseless vibe that he puts out.
-I’m sure Cowboys and Chiefs weren’t exactly beaming with pride after hearing those comments.
+While that is a true statement, it was delivered with the trademark remorseless vibe that he puts out.
+I’m sure the Cowboys and Chiefs weren’t exactly beaming with pride after hearing those comments.

 The Patriots appear to be livid regarding their tepid but victorious performance over the Houston Texans last Saturday.